-All students must be entitled to hold a full British Citizen passport, be a national of the European Economic Area or have the right of residence in the United Kingdom.
+All students must be entitled to hold a full British Citizen passport or have the right of residence in the United Kingdom.

 Appeals

 Parents/carers and students have a right of appeal to an Independent Appeal Panel if they are not offered a place.
 Further details can be obtained online at Reading Borough Council's website or on the school's website.